What is ketosis?

 Under these circumstances, fat is converted in the liver to ketones, that then enter the blood stream.
 They are then used as fuel by cells in the body, just like glucose.
 They can even be used by the brain.
 This is extra important, as the brain can not be directly fuelled by fat, and it’s a very hungry organ.2

 Maximizing fat burning

 Under these circumstances, as soon as the body’s limited reserves of glucose starts to run out, your entire body switches its fuel supply to run almost completely on fat.
 The levels of the fat-storing hormone insulin levels become very low, and fat burning increases dramatically.
 You thus get easy access your fat stores, and can burn them off.
 This is great for losing excess weight.
 Studies prove that keto diets result in more weight loss, faster.3 There are also more potential benefits.

 When the body produces enough ketones to measure significant levels in the blood (usually over 0.5 mM) it’s said to be in ketosis.
 The fastest way to achieve ketosis is by fasting – not eating any food – but that’s not possible to do forever.

 A strictly low-carb or “keto” diet, however, can be eaten for any amount of time.
 It also results in ketosis.
 It achieves many of the benefits of fasting – like weight loss – without having to fast.

 More about a keto diet

 It’s a common misconception that the brain needs carbs.
 The truth is that the brain happily burns carbs when you eat them.
 But if you don’t eat too many carbs, the brain is happy to burn ketones instead.

-Fortunately our bodies has evolved to be smarter than that.
-Normally we have fat stores that lasts so that we can survive for many weeks (if not months) without food.
+Fortunately our bodies have evolved to be smarter than that.
+Normally we have fat stores that last so that we can survive for many weeks (if not months) without food.
 Ketosis is how the body makes sure that the brain can run on those fat stores too.